PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: PV-RCNN++: Faster and Better 3D Detection With PV-RCNN Framework

-where $r^{(s)}$ is a hyperparameter indicating the maximum extended radius of the proposals, and $dx_j, dy_j, dz_j$ are the sizes of the 3D proposal.
-Through this proposal-centric filtering process, the number of candidate keypoints for sampling is greatly reduced from $|\mathcal{P}|$ to $|\mathcal{P}'|$, which not only reduces the time complexity of the follow-up keypoint sampling, but also concentrates the limited number of keypoints to better encode the neighboring regions of proposals.
+where $[c_j, d_j] \in \mathcal{D}$, $p_i \in \mathcal{P}$ indicates the raw point, and $\max(\cdot)$ obtains the maximum length of 3D box size. $r^{(s)}$ is a hyperparameter indicating the maximum extended radius of the proposals.
+Through this proposal-centric filtering process, the number of candidate keypoints for sampling is greatly reduced from $|\mathcal{P}|$ to $|\mathcal{P}'|$.
+For instance, for the Waymo Open Dataset~\citep{Sun_2020_CVPR}, generally $\mathcal{P}$ is about $180k$ and $\mathcal{P}'$ can be smaller than $90k$ in most cases (the exact point number depends on the number of proposal boxes in each scene).

+Hence, this step not only reduces the time complexity of the follow-up keypoint sampling, but also concentrates the limited number of keypoints to better encode the neighboring regions of the proposals.

+\textbf{Sectorized Keypoint Sampling.} To further parallelize the keypoint sampling process for acceleration, as shown in Fig.~\ref{fig:spc_draw}, we propose the sectorized keypoint sampling strategy, which takes advantage of radial distribution of the LiDAR points to better parallelize and accelerate the keypoint sampling process.